 Founded in 2002, AfterEllen.com quickly became the largest and most comprehensive website dedicated to the representation of lesbian/bi women in popular culture.
 Since then, the site has continued to expand its reach beyond coverage of lesbian/bi pop culture and is now the go-to resource for a lesbian/bi perspective on all entertainment news.

 In addition to our annual Hot 100 poll, in which readers pick the hottest women in entertainment, AfterEllen.com provides coverage of breaking entertainment news as well as exclusive interviews and first looks at some of the most buzzed about films, songs and television shows.

 We have a solid reputation as a reputable site run by real journalists, conducting insightful, factually correct interviews – all of which means actors, publicists, managers, TV studios, film companies trust AfterEllen as a place to connect with online fandom.
 In the past year alone the site has run print or video interviews with Evan Rachel Wood, Sasha Alexander, Naya Rivera and other stars from many of your other favorite shows and movies.

 AfterEllen’s daily entertainment round-up column, Morning Brew, offers the latest in pop culture news, photos and video and are must-reads for tens of thousands of readers each week.
-The site also posts popular recaps of some of TV’s most buzzworthy shows, including Glee, True Blood, The Good Wife, Once Upon a Time, Pretty Little Liars, Lost Girl and more.
+The site also posts popular recaps of some of TV’s most buzzworthy shows, including Orange is the New Black, Transparent, Once Upon a Time, Pretty Little Liars, Faking It and more.

 Have a hot tip you’d like to share or just have an inquiry for our editors?